DMChernowitz/HaringEscherCPsat/README.md

     - `juxt_index_list`: list, with the appropriate edges connecting the body parts
     - `double_apart_list`: list, equals [(0,2)], forcing the head opposite the hips.
     - `thickness`: list, of thickness (float) per cell for rendering the body parts organically by plotters.
-    - `eyes`: list, containing information of where to plot markings that serve as eyes, on index 0, opposite index 1.
+    - `eyes`: list, containing placement (relative to the center of the cell) of markings that serve as eyes.
+In this case, on the cell at index 0, facing away from the cell at index 1.
+The base orientation is with the reference cell below the eyes.

 `Tile.make_worm()` is a similar function returning a tile without splitting in its topology.